zelle7/wpsolr-search-engine/readme.txt

 16. Admin: Change all front-end texts in admin

 == Changelog ==

+= 5.0 =
+* Search in custom fields, and display custom fields in snippets.

 = 4.9 =
 * Fully support multi-language search form and search results with the plugin WPML (tested for WPML Multilingual CMS > 3.6).